Barcelona speak with Martinez about becoming new coach as they prepare to sack Koeman

 Barca have made first contact with Martinez, although this was just to gauge his interest in the role and formal negotiations have not yet started.

-Martinez, who is from Catalunya, has close ties with Barcelona - he and Jordi Cuyff, son of club legend Johan, are godparents to each other's children.
+Martinez, who is from Catalunya, has close ties with Barcelona - he and Jordi Cruyff, son of club legend Johan, are godparents to each other's children.

 Barca executives have told Martinez that he is their number one choice to succeed Koeman, whose position at the club has become more tenuous than ever this week with successive Liga draws against Granada and Cadiz.